Sitecore/Helix.Docs/helix/introduction/definitions.rst

     An implementation, or customer implementation, is the total number of modules, features and functionalities developed and deployed to solve the customer business problem.
 Also often referred to as the *solution*.

+Commerce Engine
+    The Commerce Engine is the subsystem used to provide eCommerce functionality to the *sites* running in the customers *implementation*.
+If developing for Sitecore Experience Commerce, your Helix compliant *solution* will contain code that gets executed on both the *website* and the *commerce engine*.